arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures33.md

 RocksDB throttling
 ------------------

-Write operations to RocksDB with the RocksDB storage engine are throttled, in order to prevent total stalls.
+ArangoDB 3.3 allows write operations to the RocksDB engine be throttled, in order to prevent longer write stalls.
 The throttling is adaptive, meaning that it automatically adapts to the actual write rate.
 This results in much more stable response times, which is better for client applications and cluster health tests, because timeouts caused by write stalls are less likely to occur and